Vernon basketball star captures prestigious award - Vernon Morning Star

 “It is a big honour to be recognized among all the university athletes in Canada,” said Rouault after winning the award.

-Rouault was one of the WolfPack team captains the past two seasons.
+Rouault was one of the WolfPack team captains during the past two seasons.

 On the court this season, Rouault was sixth in Canada West in total rebounds (177) and defensive rebounds (6.4), seventh in rebounds per game (8.8), 10th in offensive rebounds (2.5), 13th in both steals (1.6 per game) and blocks (0.7) per game, 19th in Canada West in field goal per cent (49.5), 25th in assists (2.9 per game) and 27th in points per game (13.7).

+He is also one of the leaders of the WolfPack’s PACE program, which is designed to help student-athletes with their studies.

-He is a two-time winner of the Cliff Neufeld student/athlete leadership award and captured the Doctor Roger H. Barnsley Scholar/Athlete award last year.
+He is a two-time winner of the Cliff Neufeld student/athlete leadership award and captured the Dr. Roger H. Barnsley Scholar/Athlete award last year.

 He added it was easy to get his WolfPack teammates involved in the various community initiatives in Kamloops.

-“They are always excited to help out and be a part of the community so it was easy to get them involved.”
+“They are always excited to help out and be a part of the community so it was easy to get them involved,” he said.

-Rouault credits his ability to be a student-athlete and community volunteer to being able to manage his time effectively.
+Rouault credited his ability to be a student-athlete and community volunteer to being able to manage his time effectively.